The tff.learning.Model returned by this function uses keras_model for

 (Optional) A list of Python floats used to weight the loss

-If keras_model was compiled, if keras_model has multiple
+If keras_model was compiled, if loss is a list of unequal

-outputs and loss is not list of equal length, if input_spec does not
+specified but loss is not a list, if input_spec does not contain

-contain exactly two elements, or if input_spec is a dictionary and does
+exactly two elements, or if input_spec is a dictionary and does not